Ban Phung highest terraces.

 - 900 – 1,300 m

-We are a locally owned operator running small-group treks in Hoang Su Phi — terraces, homestays and ridge routes led by guides from the villages on the trail.
+We run small-group treks through Hoang Su Phi’s terraces, homestays and ridge routes.
+Guides from the villages on the trail lead every walk.

 Four collections — Hoang Su Phi terraces, remote villages, high ridges and private routes — each with guide-led programmes from one to three days.